 Topics relevant to EMPLOYABILITY: XXXXXX for EMPLOABILITY through Problem Solving methodologies.
 This is attained through assessment component mentioned in course handout.

-Catalogue prepared Dr. Thoufeeq
+Catalogue prepared by Dr. Thoufeeq

-by

 Recommended by the 4 th Board of Studies, 11 th July, 2024

 Board of Studies on

 Date of Approval by 24th Academic Council meeting held on 3rd August 2024

 the Academic

 Council